- Training Model

 Life in Madison

 Rich with geographic beauty, world-class education, and entrepreneurial innovation, Madison is repeatedly ranked as a “best” place to live, work, do business, and play.
 You will find Madison to be a well-maintained capital city situated on an isthmus between lakes Mendota and Monona offering a variety of housing options, a highly rated public transportation system, and that warm and friendly Midwestern feel.
 Here, you’ll find world-class entertainment every night, including the Madison Opera, Overture Center for the Arts, Concerts on the Square, and a variety of music venues featuring up-and-coming international talent.
-When not catching a show or concert, Madisonians like being outside, enjoying a healthy lifestyle with over 120 shared-use trails and paths, five major lakes and 29,000 acres of parkland designated for recreational use, including biking, hiking, running, swimming, sailing, skiing, snowshoeing, ice fishing, skating, and hockey.
+When not catching a show or concert, Madisonians like being outside, enjoying a healthy lifestyle with over 120 shared-use trails and paths, five major lakes,and 29,000 acres of parkland designated for recreational use, including biking, hiking, running, swimming, sailing, skiing, snowshoeing, ice fishing, skating, and hockey.
 After a full day, you can refuel at one of Madison’s wide variety of award-winning restaurants, microbreweries, or ice cream shops, all of which celebrate Wisconsin’s local foods, traditions, and cultures.
 Like to cook?
 These same local foods are available to buy fresh from the farm at Dane County’s award-winning Farmer’s Market!
-If this isn’t enough, unwind on the weekends with a college sports game in Madison, often noted as one of the country’s best college sports town.
-If you currently have children, or look forward to starting a family in Madison, you will find Madison to be an extremely family-friendly city with strong public schools and many activities for parents and children including Henry Vilas Zoo, one of the country’s few free zoos, and the Madison Children’s Museum, an award-winning museum for the whole family.
+If this isn’t enough, unwind on the weekends with a college sports game in Madison, often noted as one of the country’s best college sports towns.
+If you currently have children, or look forward to starting a family in Madison, you will find Madison to be an extremely family-friendly city with strong public schools and many activities for parents and children including Henry Vilas Zoo, one of the country’s few free zoos, and the Madison Children’s Museum, a museum for the whole family.

 For more about living in Madison, visit: https://madison.wisc.edu/